Closing a Business in Vietnam: Legal Steps and Common Pitfalls

 Requirements include:

-- Closure of Value Added Tax (VAT) obligations and cancellation of unused invoices
+• Closure of VAT obligations and cancellation of unused invoices;

-- Reconciliation of Personal Income Tax (PIT) and insurance contributions for employees
+• Reconciliation of PIT and insurance contributions for employees;

 Common challenges include missing accounting records, late filings, or incorrect tax calculations-all of which can delay the process or result in penalties.
 Businesses are advised to consult an accountant or tax lawyer before submitting the final declaration.